cytesys/toycrypto/README.md

 # Toycrypto
 ![C/C++ CI](https://github.com/cytesys/toycrypto/workflows/C/C++%20CI/badge.svg?branch=master)
 ## Introduction
-This is a toy crypto library in C++ in the making.
-It should work on any platform (that has the C++ standard libraries).
+This is a crypto library written in C++.
+C++11 and CMake are required.
+It should work on linux, windows and osx.
-This library is not meant to be used seriously, this is just me learning about crypto, C++, CMake and GitHub.
+This library is not meant to be used for anything, this is just me learning about crypto, C++, CMake and GitHub.

 ## Currently implemented cryptographic functions
 *So far, only hashing functions are implemented.*